Manual & Documentation

 The brown field in the center of the bitKlavier home screen is called the Construction Site.
 Preparations can be added to the Construction Site by using key commands or the Action tab.
 Double-click any preparation to open its corresponding settings window.
 Preparations can be linked (command-click and drag) and moved (click and drag).
 The location of a preparation has no influence on its behavior; it simply serves as an organizational way to understand the logic behind your bitKlavier Piano.

-Here, “use global samples” is unchecked, so the highlighted Nostalgic preparation will use the “Blanchet-1720” sample set, while Direct is still using the “Piano (heavy)” set.
+Here, “use global samples” is unchecked, so the highlighted Nostalgic preparation will use the “Blanchet-1720” sample set, while Direct is still using the “Piano (heavy)” set (clicking on Direct will reveal that “Use global samples” is toggled on.
 These settings are saved with the gallery.
 Note that some SoundFonts have multiple embedded libraries, which can be chosen by the menu to the right (set to “1/1: Blanchet-Jeu 1” in the above image).

 Along the bottom of the bitKlavier window is an 88-key keyboard.
 These keys can be used as a rudimentary MIDI keyboard.
 When a key is clicked, bitKlavier will behave as if it is receiving an external MIDI signal.
 This can be useful for exploring bitKlavier without a MIDI keyboard.
 When a MIDI keyboard is plugged in to your computer, the keyboard along the bottom will show which keys are being played.